top of page

 Please pay heed to these individuals!
 They've witnessed numerous outstanding players.

-If you believe there are others who deserve recognition but haven't been mentioned, please
+If you believe there are others who deserve recognition but haven't been mentioned on the list above, please

-Special Note: Stars of the South and USA Stars have seen over 100 WNBA Draft Picks come through their camps and events, all thanks to the individuals mentioned above.
-It's worth noting that 6 of the top 25 WNBA scorers have passed through our events.
+Special Note: The Stars of the South and USA Stars have seen over 100 WNBA Draft picks emerge from their camps and events, thanks to the efforts of the individuals (the Trailblazers) mentioned above.
+Notably, six of the top 25 WNBA scorers have participated in our events.

 All-Time WNBA Scorers